Students who are granted off campus housing for a Fall Term are generally approved for that academic year.

 NOTE: Although students may apply as a group for spots on the roster (maximum of eight), students are individually approved for off campus housing and should not make any arrangements until they receive such notice from the RSC.

-Those students who have been approved will be given a short period of time before they will need to confirm their intentions and commit by submitting an Off Campus Housing Contract and a Fee Reduction form.
+Those students who have been approved will be given a short period of time before they will need to confirm their intentions and commit by submitting an Off Campus Commitment form and Housing Contract.

 Students who commit to off campus housing may not participate in any other housing process related to the same term.
 Students who commit to a spot on a Fall Term off campus housing roster and then withdraw may not participate in any other Fall Term housing process and will be housed during the Summer Housing process.